cms-hwen/SPSpsi2SJ/README.md

 			crab submit -c crab_xx.py
 		4) after submission, you can use following command to check the status: crab status -d your_output_name(set in the config.General.workArea)
-		5) onec the jobs are finished, you can use the "crab status -d " cmd to get the output dataset, it looks like:
+		5) once the jobs are finished, you can use the "crab status -d " cmd to get the output dataset, it looks like:
 			Output dataset:			/bbarTo4mu_13TeV_pythia8_20200701/xgao-crab_RunIIAutumn18MiniAOD-102X_upgrade2018_realistic_v15-v1-GENSIM-DPSTo4mu-60d463bda7f67e1183e39467e9418b48/USER

 step3: RECO
+	cd psi2SJ-RECO
 	There are 2 scripts (.py file),
-		one name is: "BPH-RunIIAutumn18DRPremix-01798_DPS_cfg_2.py", we put DIGI setting here, no need to edit. one name is: "crab_xx.py", we use it to submit the job to crab, which mean that the "BPH-RunIIAutumn18DRPremix-01798_DPS_cfg_2.py" will be run in the background in the queue.
+		one name is: "BPH-RunIIAutumn18DRPremix-01798_DPS_cfg_2.py", we put RECO setting here, no need to edit. one name is: "crabConfig_crab_bbarTo4mu-RECO.py", we use it to submit the job to crab, which mean that the "BPH-RunIIAutumn18DRPremix-01798_DPS_cfg_2.py" will be run in the background in the queue.

-		1) edit the "crab_xx.py", change the "config.Data.inputDataset" to you Output dataset, which is got in step2-5
+		1) edit the "crabConfig_crab_bbarTo4mu-RECO.py", change the "config.Data.inputDataset" to you Output dataset, which is got in step2-5
 		2) change the number of input files and output parameters as you preference: config.Data.unitsPerJob = xx config.Data.outputDatasetTag = 'xxx'